Debb1ie/Ink-Well/readme.md

 ## Deploy to Vercel (5 minutes)!

 ### Option 1: Use the `.jsx` directly in Claude.ai (Artifacts)....
 Paste the `.jsx` file contents directly into a Claude artifact.
-Works immediately.
+Works immediately...

 ### Option 2: Full Vercel Deploy!